 24. Golden Newfie

-Parent Breeds: Newfoundland x Golden Retriever
+Parents: Newfoundland x Golden Retriever mix

 25. Golden Saint

-Parent Breeds: Saint Bernard x Golden Retriever
+Parents: St Bernard x Golden Retriever mix

 With an even temper and gentle disposition, a Golden Saint lives up to its name.
 Look them in their kind eyes long enough and you may start feeling enlightened yourself.
 For the most part, they’ll be docile and calm, though they still love to play.